mehdihadeli/awesome-software-architecture/docs/README.md

 > Curated list of awesome articles and resources to learn and practice software architecture, patterns and principles. this repository will be updated continuously, keep yourself up to date .

-I created this repository to share a set of links that I found valuable and inspiring and I share them with others for improving our knowledge to
+I created this repository to share a set of links that I found valuable and inspiring and I share them with others to improve our knowledge together ✌️.

 ## 🙏 Special Thanks

-Thanks to the authors of the links for their valuable content, that I gather them in one place for finding topcis easier.
+Thanks to the authors of the links for their valuable content, I gather them in one place for finding topics to read easier.

 ## ⭐ Support
 If you like feel free to ⭐ this repository, It helps out :)